 3 - Allergenic Monograph

-BLUE, GREEN, RED monographs are identified by thin colored frames.
+BLUE, GREEN, RED monographs are identified by a spot with a tooltip.

 The Allergenic Molecule Monograph may have up to eight pages:

 "General Information" page contains data for the identification of the molecule and its relationship with other Allergens within the Allergome.
 Data on "Epidemiology", information on available "Reagents", and a complete list of "References" are provided.